A 60s child

 I began to see the synchronicites that were falling at my feet, transformations took place.
 Within 6 months I had resigned from my Group Purchasing Managers job and started my web design business.
 Someone had not only hit the play button, it was on fast forward.
 One single ticket to creative central station please.

-After 15+ years, when the creative thoughts start flowing, I still get a feeling of being truly alive, I’m buzzing with an infectious energy that radiates inspiration.
+When the creative thoughts start flowing, I still get a feeling of being truly alive, I’m buzzing with an infectious energy that radiates inspiration.
 If you are close enough to get caught up in the zone, you may be taken over by thoughts and ideas that you have no idea where they came from.
 Ideas start flying, pennies start dropping and light bulbs switch on.